Study Backs Getting Driverless Cars On The Road, As Waymo Ditches Backup Drivers

 "Over time, we'll cover a region that's larger than the size of Greater London, and we'll add more vehicles as we grow," a company blog post says.

-Waymo released a promotional video showing passengers sitting in the backseats of the minivans as the cars drive themselves around:
+Waymo released a promotional video showing passengers sitting in the back seats of the minivans as the cars drive themselves around:

-The company says they've tested their cars on 3.5 million miles of streets around the country since Waymo began as a Google project in 2009.
+The company says it has tested its cars on 3.5 million miles of streets around the country since Waymo began as a Google project in 2009.

-The road testing without backup drivers will initially only have Waymo employees as passengers, then expand to Waymo's "early rider" program, made up of interested residents in the Phoenix area, in a "few months," according to TechCrunch.
+The road testing without backup drivers will initially have only Waymo employees as passengers, then expand to Waymo's "early rider" program, made up of interested residents in the Phoenix area, in a "few months," according to TechCrunch.

-Waymo also plans to focus its business on providing a self-driving ride-hailing service as opposed to offering cars to own, Ars Technica notes.
+Waymo also plans to focus its business on providing a self-driving ride-hailing service, as opposed to offering cars to own, Ars Technica notes.

 "By giving people access to a fleet of vehicles, rather than starting with a personal ownership model, more people will be able to experience this technology, sooner," the company writes in the blog post.
 "A fully self-driving fleet can offer new and improved forms of sharing: it'll be safer, more accessible, more flexible, and you can use your time and space in the vehicle doing what you want."

 The U.S. Department of Transportation reported that 37,461 people died on U.S. roads in 2016.
 "Human choices" are "linked to 94 percent of serious crashes," the agency says.
-Drunk driving, distracted driving, speeding and not wearing a seatbelt were each associated with thousands of deaths.
+Drunken driving, distracted driving, speeding and not wearing a seat belt were each associated with thousands of deaths.

-"Perfect" vs. "Good"
+"Perfect" vs. "good"

 Advocates for autonomous cars point out that machines don't get drunk or get distracted by text messages.